-The first line of defense should be immediate disposal in a permanent drug disposal box, especially for substances with potential for abuse.
+The first line of defense should be immediate disposal in a permanent drug disposal box, especially for substances that are often misused.
 If you’re unsure about what to do or don’t have access to a permanent disposal box in your area, read the guidelines below.

 1. Check the label for any disposal instructions.

 2. While flushing is not recommended in most cases, some medications need to be flushed if no take-back options are immediately available in your area.

 3. If your medication does not have special instructions, such as flushing, and you don’t have take-back options available in your area, mix the leftover medication with an undesirable substance, such as dirt, coffee grounds, or cat litter, and put it in a sealable bag, can, or container.
 Dispose of it in the trash.

 4. If disposing of sharps, place them immediately in a disposal container obtained through a local pharmacy, medical supply company, or your healthcare provider.
 If you cannot obtain an FDA-cleared container, use a heavy-duty plastic household container, such as a laundry detergent container.
 Ask your doctor or pharmacist how to dispose of the container in your community.